cynic-net/ckssh/README.md

 basedir spec][basedir]; the program currently fails if it's not set as it's unable to properly set up a runtime dir itself.

-The only parameter allowed in a `CK_DefineCompartment` section is one or more `CK_Keyfile` directives, each of which specifies the full path to an SSH private key file to be loaded in to the agent with `ssh-add`.
+A `CK_DefineCompartment` section may contain one or more `CK_Keyfile` directives, each of which specifies the full path to an SSH private key file to be loaded in to the agent with `ssh-add`.
 Shell variables and tildes in the path are interpolated by the shell.

+Any other configuration directives are treated as configuration options to be passed on to `ssh`.
+These are passed on after (and so will be overridden by) directives in the `CK_Host` section.

 [basedir]: https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html